Body Surface Area Calculator

 Estimating Body Surface Area (BSA)

-To estimate your body surface area our BSA calculator uses the following formula[1]:
+To estimate the body surface area of a person our BSA calculator uses the following formula[1]:

 where height is in meters and mass is in kg.
-The result is in squared meters, which easily be converted to square feet, inches or yards as needed.
+The result is in square meters, which can easily be converted to square feet, inches or yards as needed.
 Below are some average values for different age groups in graph and table form.

-This is a slight variation of the DuBois & DuBois body surface area formula, derived in 1916 [4], modified for easier calculation with height expressed in meters instead of centimeters and the results are practically identical.
-The DuBois & DuBois original formula is:
+This is a slight variation of the DuBois & DuBois body surface area formula, derived in 1916 [4], modified for easier calculation with height expressed in meters instead of centimeters.
+The results are practically identical.

-There are other competing formulae derived over the years (e.g. Breitmann in 1932, Stevenson in 1937, Haycock in 1978, Schlich in 2010) and a discussion about their accuracy is ongoing in the medical community, but the formula used in our BSA calculator is one of the most-commonly used by medical practitioners [3].
+There are other competing formulae derived over the years (e.g. Breitmann in 1932, Stevenson in 1937, Haycock in 1978, Schlich in 2010).
+A discussion about their accuracy is ongoing in the medical community where BSA is often used to determine the treatment of patients.
+The formula used in our BSA calculator is one of the most-commonly used by medical care practitioners for determining the dose of a drug [3].

-Both the chart and the tables with average body surface area estimates are based on weight and height data from the U.S. NCHS National Health and Nutrition Examination Survey (2011-2014) [2].
+The chart and the tables below show average body surface area estimates based on weight and height data from the U.S. NCHS National Health and Nutrition Examination Survey (2011-2014) [2].

 bsa age gender

-The graph clearly shows that values for boys and girls are almost identical up to 14 years of age, when they significantly departure with males having a mean BSA 10-15% higher than females due to differences in stature and weight (there is no gender component in the formula).
+The graph clearly shows that values for boys and girls are almost identical up to 14 years of age.
+Then they spread apart with males having a mean BSA 10-15% higher than females from age 16 onward.
+This is entirely due to gender-based differences in stature and weight as the formula itself contains no gender component.

 Mean (average) BSA for males by age